Your Guide for Moving Internationally from the U.S.

 Choosing an international mover

 Many well-known U.S. moving companies also will take on your international move.
 Look for one with lots of experience.
 It matters when it’s your stuff that has to navigate customs.
 Plus, in most cases, you’ll be shipping your possessions overseas.
 Ask the movers you consider whether they offer real-time tracking.
-You’ll feel a lot better when you know where your things are at all time.
+You’ll feel a lot better when you know where your things are at all times.

 Remember: The mover with the lowest price might not be the best choice.
 Check reviews carefully, and make sure you’re comfortable with your mover’s claims and dispute resolution processes.